Ethiopian forces begin offensive on Tigray capital, say a diplomat and Tigrayan forces leader | Law-Order

 Ethiopian forces begin offensive on Tigray capital, say a diplomat and Tigrayan forces leader

-The government gave the TPLF an ultimatum last Sunday to lay down arms or face an assault on Mekelle, a city of 500,000 people.
-The ultimatum expired on Wednesday.
-Abiy told African peace envoys on Friday that his government will protect civilians in Tigray.
-But Abiy has said he regards the conflict as an internal matter and his government has so far rebuffed attempts at mediation.

-MILITARY OFFENSIVE The Ethiopian military has been fighting forces in the northern region of Tigray, which borders the nations of Eritrea and Sudan, since Nov.
-4. Abiy accuses Tigrayan leaders of starting the war by attacking federal troops at a base in Tigray.
+MILITARY OFFENSIVE Abiy accuses Tigrayan leaders of starting the war by attacking federal troops at a base in Tigray.
 The TPLF says the attack was a pre-emptive strike.

-Thousands of people are believed to have died and around 43,000 refugees have fled to Sudan.
+Thousands of people are believed to have died and around 43,000 refugees have fled to neighbouring Sudan.
+The northern region of Tigray also borders the nation of Eritrea.
 Debretsion also accused the Eritrean military of crossing the border and raiding refugee camps in Tigray to capture refugees who have fled Eritrea in the past.

+Reuters was not immediately able to get comment from the Eritrean government, which has not responded to calls from Reuters for more than two weeks.
+United Nations refugee agency chief Filippo Grandi said on Saturday that he was deeply concerned about the 100,000 Eritrean refugees in Ethiopia and what he called unconfirmed reports of violence against them.

 Eritrea is one of the world's most repressive nations.
 It has never had elections and no independent media has operated there for two decades.
 Upon turning 18, Eritrean men and women must enter compulsory service to the state for an indefinite amount of time.
 Around 10% of the population has fled.
 On Friday evening in Eritrea, "a loud noise, possibly an explosion" was heard in the capital Asmara, the U.S. Embassy there said in a statement early on Saturday.
 TPLF rockets hit Eritrea on Nov.
 14.

-LETTER TO ENVOYS On Friday, a letter was sent to embassies in Addis Ababa warning defence attaches that they risked expulsion if they were in contact with unnamed enemies of Ethiopia.
+LETTER TO DEFENCE ATTACHES On Friday, a letter was sent to embassies in Addis Ababa warning defence attaches that they risked expulsion if they were in contact with unnamed enemies of Ethiopia.

 - READ MORE ON: